 - Complete at least 12 hours of approved University-level coursework at an accredited single institution other than Judson University.
 Earn from there a cumulative GPA of 2.00 or above before being considered for re- admission to Judson University.

-All suspended students in the traditional program will be counseled by the Assistant Dean of Student Services regarding the status of their financial aid, the approximate number of semesters required to complete their degree and their academic record.
+All suspended students will be counseled by the Director of Financial Aid regarding the status of their financial aid and the University Registrar on approximate number of semesters required to complete their degree and their academic record.

 Suspended students who have been readmitted must achieve a semester GPA of at least 2.00 (1.80 for freshmen) each semester to remain at Judson University, since a continued semester GPA of at least 2.00 is necessary in order to raise the cumulative GPA to 2.00 (which is the minimum required to graduate for most majors).
 Students who do not achieve a continued semester GPA of 2.00 (1.80 for freshmen) will be Academically Dismissed and denied any further readmission to the University.